 In 1993, the NF-16D was modified to test out a thrust-vectoring engine nozzle, being given the new designation "NF-16D Multi-Axis Thrust Vectoring (MATV)".
 It was also given a fat spine for test avionics, and performed its first flight in this configuration on 2 July 1993.
 After completion of the MATV test program in late 1994, the NF-16D was returned to its VISTA configuration for other flight trials.

 * Ideas had been floated from the late 1990s on using old high-time F-16As as modernized target drones, with such thinking emerging in 2010 in the form of a contract to Boeing for remanufacture of "QF-16" target drones.
-These machines will provide a realistic modern target for training; they will be optionally piloted.
+These machines provide a realistic modern target for training; they are optionally piloted.
 A total of up to 126 conversions is planned, the first conversion being delivered to the USAF for evaluation in 2012, the first unmanned flight in late 2013, and production machines being delivered from the spring of 2015, and introduction to service in the fall of 2016.
 There was thought of fitting F-16 target with surplus J79 engines, leveraging off the work for the F-16/79 effort, but the QF-16s will retain the F100 powerplant.

 * There were a number of other F-16 variants that never flew.
 During the YF-16 evaluation, GD backed a Ling-Temco-Vought (LTV) proposal for a navalized derivative of the F-16 for the US Navy's "Navy Air Combat Fighter (NACF)", which was to replace the F-4 Phantom and the Vought A-7.
 The "LTV Model 1600", as it was designated, was to feature stronger landing gear and arresting hook for carrier landings; wingtip launch rails for Sparrow AAMs and launch rails along the engine intake for Sidewinder AAMs; plus various avionics kit as required by the Navy.
 Several engine fits were considered.
 The Navy opted for the McDonnell Douglas F/A-18 instead, and the navalized F-16 never even reached the mockup phase.